habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ## A
 ## B

+### Backup storage

+Backup storage is a means of storing [[backup objects|#Backup-Object]].
+Backup objects can be stored on a local file system, served through http or using [Indelible FS](http://www.igeekinc.com/indeliblefs/en/indeliblefs.html) (experimental).

 ### Backup Object

 A backup object is basically a hard drive image.
 Backup objects that hold bootable partitions are called [[machine images|Jargon-Dictionary#Machine-Image]].